 In addition, Sempsey and Gallo performed live percussion, utilizing kitchen utensils and pots and pans.
-Concerned that solely programming drums would mechanize the feel, we opted to include these elements to get the right vibe.
-And to further accentuate the timbre of the percussion, we manipulated their sound with the H3000.
+Concerned that solely programming drums would mechanize the feel, they opted to include these elements to get the right vibe.
+And to further accentuate the timbre of the percussion, they manipulated their sound with the H3000.
 Sempsey illustrates the creative process, “I wanted to lower the pitch of the percussion to get a more “rumbling” metallic sound but Marc played with it and liked the more high-pitched sounds.
 He then looped them into a staccato, machine-gun like effect that is now an integral part of the rhythm track.”

 The time invested in creating this work was enormous and, fortunately, the result is very gratifying.
 Enjoy the journey!